-There are many choices available on the internet for system monitoring tools, and we have crafted a list of the best system monitoring tools for you by testing each of them in different circumstances.
-So, sit back and enjoy the ride to find the best system monitoring tool for Ubuntu, which matches your requirements.
+There are many choices available on the internet for system monitoring tools.
+Still, we have crafted a list of the best system monitoring tools for you by testing each tool in different circumstances.
+So, sit back and enjoy the ride to find the best system monitoring tool for Ubuntu that matches your requirements.

-Htop is a cross-platform system monitor, process viewer and manager, and reliable alternative to top, which is also a system monitoring tool for Linux and its distros.
-It is specially designed and developed for consoles and terminals; hence it supports text mode.`
+htop is a cross-platform system monitor, process viewer, and process manager and a reliable alternative to top, which is also a system monitoring tool for Linux and its distros.
+It is specially designed and developed for consoles and terminals; hence, it supports text mode.

-It is a feature-rich system monitoring tool that can be used on Linux, FreeBCD, OpenBCD, and macOS.
-Talking about features, it offers information based on various parameters such as tasks, load average, and uptime.
+It is a feature-rich system monitoring tool that can be used on Linux, FreeBSD, OpenBSD, and macOS.
+Talking about the features, it offers information based on various parameters, such as tasks, load average, and uptime.
 You can change color preferences on its UI to match your requirements.

 For Linux and its distros, it provides a delay account matrix and offers support for custom scripts and real-time signals.
-As it is open-source and free, it makes it one of the best system monitoring tools out there for Linux systems.
+Since it is open-source and free, it makes it one of the best system monitoring tools for Linux systems.

-It can also be used in client/server mode and remote system monitoring, which could be done through a web interface or terminal.
-You get all the important information in one place is one of the positives of this tool.
+It can also be used in client/server mode, and remote system monitoring could be done through the web interface or terminal.
+You getting all the important information in one place is one of the positives of this tool.

-Stacer is an open-source system monitor and optimization tool which helps system administrators manage system resources and task under on roof.
+Stacer is an open-source system monitor and optimization tool, which helps system administrators manage system resources and tasks under one roof.
 It is a modern tool with an excellent user interface that makes you feel at home even on first use.

-It is a feature-rich tool that lets you manage startup apps, clean unnecessary package caches, crash reports, application logs, application caches, and trash under the system cleaner tab.
-It starts or stops services easily, sort processes based on process id (PID), CPU, and memory usage, and find a particular process easily using its name in the search bar and uninstall applications, which are not required anymore.
+It has feature-rich tools that let you manage startup apps, clean unnecessary package caches, crash reports, application logs, application caches, and trash under the system cleaner tab, and start or stop services quickly.
+Sort processes based on process id (PID), CPU, and memory usage, find a particular process easily using its name in the search bar, and uninstall applications that are not required anymore.

-Resource tab displays CPU, RAM, Disk, CPU load average, and network activity for the last 60 seconds, and it also comes with APT repository manager, which you can use to activate, disable, or delete any repository.
+The resource tab displays CPU, RAM, Disk, CPU load average, and network activity for the last 60 seconds.
+It also comes with an APT repository manager, which you can use to activate, disable or delete any repository.
 Ubuntu users can use this feature to edit the package repositories.

 sudo apt-get update